-Edward C. Smith is executive vice president and the general auditor of the Federal Reserve Bank of New York and a member of the Bank’s Management Committee.
+Edward C. Smith is executive vice president and the general auditor of the Federal Reserve Bank of New York.

 He is the Bank’s liaison with regard to all matters relating to the Office of Inspector General of the Board of Governors, which conducts audits and investigations relating to programs and operations of the Board.
 Additionally, he is the Bank’s liaison to the Government Accountability Office which supports the United States Congress in meeting its constitutional responsibilities, helps improve performance and provides oversight of federal programs.